louisjdcharles/louisjdcharles/README.md

 ## About

-- A level student from GB
+- A level student from the UK
-- Current focus: web development
+- Currently focusing on learning AI and Computer Graphics
 - My website: [louisc.me](https://louisc.me/)

 ## Technologies